 \subsubsection{Global State Space $\mathcal{S}$}

-The global state $s_t \in \mathcal{S}$ characterizes the complete configuration of the heterogeneous network at time $t$.
-To ensure that the centralized critic evaluates the impact of node failures during the training phase, the global state incorporates the survival status of each agent.
-The state vector is defined as follows:
+The global state $s_t \in \mathcal{S}$ characterizes the complete network configuration at time $t$.
+To ensure the centralized critic evaluates node failures during training, the global state incorporates survival statuses.
+The state vector is:

-where $\mathcal{K}_U$ denotes the set of $K_U=4$ mobile UAVs.
-The inclusion of $\xi_k(t)$ captures the operational status of each UAV node.
-By incorporating the fixed GBS position $\mathbf{p}_{\text{GBS}}$ and the dynamic user positions $\mathbf{q}_m(t)$, the critic can estimate the value function based on the complete spatial relationship between infrastructure, aerial nodes, and ground users.This comprehensive representation allows the model to capture the complex dependencies required for effective centralized training and decentralized execution.
+where $\xi_k(t)$ captures the operational status of each UAV $k \in \mathcal{K}_U$.
+By incorporating the GBS position $\mathbf{p}_{\text{GBS}}$ and dynamic user positions $\mathbf{q}_m(t)$, the critic estimates the value function based on spatial relationships between infrastructure, aerial nodes, and users.
+This representation allows the model to capture complex dependencies for centralized training and decentralized execution.